 Bond served as co-chair of a challenge delegation from Georgia to the 1968 Democratic Convention.
 The challengers were successful in unseating Georgia's regular Democrats, and Bond was nominated for vice-president, but had to decline because he was too young to qualify.
 Additionally, Bond served as the first president of the Southern Poverty Law Center.

-Bond is a commentator on America's Black Forum, the oldest black-owned show in television syndication.
+Bond was a commentator on America's Black Forum, the oldest black-owned show in television syndication.
 Additionally, he has narrated many documentaries including the PBS series Eyes on the Prize.
 Bond's written works have been published in the New York Times and Viewpoint, a nationally syndicated newspaper column.
-Additionally, Bond has published a collection of essays titled A Time to Speak, A Time to Act.
+Bond also published a collection of essays titled A Time to Speak, A Time to Act.